ZephyrTransport/zephyr-website/impactful-research-award.md

 This award shall be considered no less than three years from the publication of the specified work and should have been introduced within the past two decades.

-**Nominations for the 2020 award should be made using [this form](https://forms.gle/TLGMY3FdZa8FBQPo9) and submitted by  November 30, 2019**.
 Nominees will be considered by a three-person award committee and forwarded to the Zephyr Board for approval.
 Awards are made at the TRB Annual Meeting.

+The 2020 Impactful Research Award Committee is:

+ - Daniel Florian, INRO Software
+ - Jeffrey Newman, Georgia Tech/Cambridge Systematics Inc.
+ - Joan Walker, UC Berkeley